 Hello people of ACG!
-We’ll be starting the year with this blog’s first topical series on the Doctrines of Grace, more popularly known as the 5 Points of Calvinism.
+We’ll be starting the year with this blog’s first topical series on the Doctrines of Grace, more popularly known as the Five Points of Calvinism.

 Yet I suspect many of us here are still in the dark as to how these doctrines of grace play a prominent role of our Christian living, despite our confessional allegiance to the Reformed faith.
-So it is my conviction to fill the theological deficiencies within our circle to the best of my ability, God-willing, through a concise exposition on the 5 points, which can be summarized under the acronym TULIP.
+So it is my conviction to fill the theological deficiencies within our circle to the best of my ability, God-willing, through a concise exposition on the five points, which can be summarized under the acronym TULIP.
 Click the links below to have a thorough read through all the five points!